rkotze/rkotze.github.io/_posts/2018-05-02-async-await-promise-testing.md

 excerpt_separator: <!--more-->
 ---

 This post has lots of code examples showing **promises**, **async/await** and **unit testing** async functions.
-At the end of the post is a coding challenge to test your learning.
+There is a coding challenge at the end to test your learning.

 What do promises solve in our code?

-Whenever you wanted to resolve some data **asynchronously** it has to be done via a **callback**.
-What this led to in complex applications is known as "callback hell", when the first data fetch was resolved another data fetch needs to happen after.
+Whenever you wanted to resolve some data **asynchronously** it had to be done via a **callback**.
+In complex applications this led to "callback hell", when the first data fetch was resolved another data fetch needs to happen afterwards.
 This would repeat a few times, creating a "nice" sideways pyramid in your code.

-**Promises** mostly solved that problem by chaining.
-Each step resolved data and pass it along to the next `then` function.
+**Promises** mostly solved that problem by _chaining_.
+Each step resolved data and passed it along to the next `then` function.

 <!--more-->